rsaavedraf/fxp/README.md

 Just please mention compiler, compiler options used, and your hardware details.

-To use these Fix Point Numbers yourself, for now you only need files *fxp.h* and *fxp.c* if strictly using ints and only ints.
+To use these Fix Point Numbers yourself, for now you only need files *fxp.c* and its dependencies if strictly using ints and only ints.
 If also using longs, then also files *fxp_l.h* and *fxp_l.c*.
-All the other files are auxiliary (to convert to and from floating points, print out, test, etc.)
+Most other files are auxiliary (to convert to and from floating points, to print out, test, etc.)